-Indeed, while in the same period American and European high-tech companies (with the exception of Texas Instruments and HP, possibly) were mostly interested in expanding the computational power and the graphic interface of personal computers, at the cost of building rather large and heavy machines, Japanese ones were focusing on producing less capable devices, yet as small and lightweight as they could.
+Indeed, while in the same period American and European high-tech companies (with the exception of Texas Instruments and HP, possibly) were mostly interested in expanding the computational power and the graphical user interface of personal computers, at the cost of building rather large and heavy machines, Japanese ones focused on producing less capable devices, yet as small and lightweight as they could.

 Almost all pocket computers were provided with one of the many versions of BASIC available at the time, with some of them also capable to run more powerful programming languages such as Assembly, and even C.